Vroom & Dreesmann: Hudson's Bay, 2017–2019

 In V&D's latter days, Canadian retail group Hudson's Bay Company negotiated with the landlords to acquire most of the company's premises without having an interest in the company itself.
 In May 2016 Hudson's Bay Company (HBC) announced that it would take over up to 20 former V&D locations by 2017.
 HBC said the expansion would cost CAD $340 million and create 2,500 jobs in the stores and another 2,500 temporary construction jobs.
 The Dutch stores would operate under the "Hudson's Bay" and "Saks Off Fifth" brands.

 As of mid-2019, Hudson's Bay Company still operated 15 stores in the defunct Vroom & Dreesmann locations.
 On August 31, 2019, the company announced that all 15 of those stores would close by year-end.

 V&D web store, since 2018

 The brand name V&D was bought by entrepreneurs Ronald van Zetten, Roland Kahn, and Jaco Scheffers.
 In 2018 a web store with the V&D brand was opened.

+LRG Online Ltd, 2025

+Vroom & Dreesmann was acquired by LRG Online Ltd in 2025 with plans to relaunch V&D as a digital department store.

+Stores

+Upon the chain's closing in 2016, V&D had 62 stores, located in Alkmaar, Almere, Alphen aan den Rijn, Amersfoort, Amstelveen, Amsterdam (Kalverstraat), Amsterdam-Noord at Buikslotermeerplein(nl), Apeldoorn, Arnhem, Assen, Bergen op Zoom, Beverwijk, Breda, Delft, Den Haag, Den Helder, 's-Hertogenbosch, Deventer, Doetinchem, Dordrecht, Ede, Eindhoven, Emmen, Enschede, Goes, Gorinchem, Gouda, Groningen, Haarlem, Haarlem-Schalkwijk, Heerlen (see article), Hellevoetsluis, Hengelo, Hilversum, Hoofddorp, Hoorn, Leeuwarden, Leiden, Leidschendam, Maastricht, Meppel, Naaldwijk, Nijmegen, Oss, Purmerend, Rijswijk, Roermond, Roosendaal, Rotterdam, Rotterdam-Zuid at Winkelcentrum Zuidplein(nl), Sittard, Tilburg, Uden, Utrecht at Hoog Catharijne(nl), Veenendaal, Venlo, Vlaardingen, Weert, Zaandam, Zeist, Zoetermeer, and Zwolle, all in the Netherlands.